OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ### Develop an SSO add-in

 The following sections describe the tasks involved in creating an Office Add-in that uses SSO.
-These tasks are language and framework agnostic.
+These tasks are described here in a language and framework agnostic way.
+Links to detailed walkthroughs are below.

 #### Create the service application

 Register the add-in at the registration portal for the Azure v2.0 endpoint: https://apps.dev.microsoft.com.
-This is a 5–10 minute process that includes the following steps:
+This is a 5–10 minute process that includes the following tasks:

 * Get a client ID and secret for the add-in.
 * Specify the permissions that your add-in needs to Microsoft Graph.
-* Grant the add-in trust to the Office host application.
+* Grant the Office host application trust to the add-in.
 * Preauthorize the Office host application to the add-in with the default permission *access_as_user*.

 #### Configure the add-in